Culham: Economic and social history

 In 1416–22 the Abingdon Guild of the Holy Cross built Culham Bridge over the narrow Back Water between the village and Abingdon to carry the main road between Abingdon and Dorchester.
 In the English Civil War, Royalist forces encamped on Culham Hill until June 1643, defending Culham Bridge.
 In May 1644 the Royalists withdrew from Abingdon and Parliamentarian forces took the bridge, from which they were able to intercept supplies to the Royalist headquarters in Oxford.
 In January 1645 a Royalist force tried to recapture the bridge and destroy it.
 The skirmish, known as the Battle of Culham Bridge, ended in a Parliamentarian victory and the Royalist commander Sir Henry Gage was mortally wounded.
-Most of the parish was farmed in an open field system until 1810, when Parliament passed an Inclosure Act for Culham.
+Most of the parish was farmed in an open field system until Parliament passed an inclosure act, the Culham Inclosure Act 1810 (50 Geo.
+3. c. cxl).
 In the late 19th or early 20th century Culham had a brickworks.

-In 1736 the Parliament passed the first of several Acts to turn the road into a turnpike.
+In 1736 the Parliament passed the Berkshire and Oxfordshire Roads Act 1735 (9 Geo.
+2. c.
+14), the first of several acts to turn the Abingdon Road into a turnpike.
 It ceased to be a turnpike in the 1870s.
 In 1922 the Ministry of Transport classified it as the A415 road.
 In 1928 Oxfordshire County Council built a new bridge for the A415 beside the 15th-century one.
 The old bridge is now a Grade II* listed building.
 Road traffic between Culham and Sutton Courtenay crossed the Thames via Culham Ferry until 1807, when Sutton Bridge was built.
 In 1809 the Thames Navigation Commissioners built the 3/4 mi long Culham Cut, a navigation that bypasses a difficult stretch of river past a watermill at Sutton Courtenay.
 Sutton Bridge was extended to span the cut, and Culham Lock was built on the cut just above the bridge.

 In 1844 the Great Western Railway opened an extension from Didcot to Oxford, passing through the eastern part of the parish.
 The GWR opened a station on the main road and called it Culham, although it is 1+1/2 mi east of the village, slightly nearer to Clifton Hampden.
 Isambard Kingdom Brunel designed the station building, and it has recently been restored by Network Rail.
 It is served by Great Western Railway.
 In 1795 Culham had at least three public houses: the Nag's Head, the Sow and Pigs (later called the White Lion, but closed in 2009) and the Waggon and Horses (closed in 2015).
 In 1846 the Railway Hotel was added next to Culham railway station 1 mi east of the village, and in 1894 a parish boundary change transferred the Nag's Head to Abingdon.
 The village school was built in 1850 and reorganised as an infants' school in 1924.
 Oxfordshire's smallest primary school, it shares a headteacher with nearby Clifton Hampden CE Primary School and is threatened with closure.